Support

 Yes, there is.
 In particular, three collective mentorship sessions are planned: two for Visiting talents and one for the Hosting companies.
 Held as online meetings, the workshops aim to support the beneficiaries to exploit the InnoNext opportunities.

-6. If you are a researcher from EIC Pathfinder
+6. Talents from EIC Pathfinder

 6.1 Can I apply for InnoNext?